Dr Kim's New Job

 Dr June Kim could hardly believe her luck.
 Trilobites!
-An entire museum dedicated to them and her, her the chief educational officer!
-No – not a museum.
-A zoo!
-An aquarium full of real, live trilobites.
+An entire museum dedicated to trilobites and her, June Kim the chief educational officer! but no – it was not just a museum.
+It was a zoo.
+An aquarium full of real, live trilobites!
 Her whole life had been leading to this job.
 She smiled internally, all the while maintaining a businesslike expression.

 "Excellent," June said.
 "Looks like plenty of space.
 I'm sure the kids will love it.
 I mean trilobites, right?
 What kid doesn't love trilobites?"

 "Don’t be too cocky," Thag said.
 "You may be getting some competition from the cloned mammoth place opening down the street."

 "Nope, we're the only game in town," Thag said.
 "That's meant to be deadpan humour, by the way.
 How did it work?"

 "You look more pissed-off than deadpan.
 It detracts."

 "I see.
 I'll have to work on that."